jrochkind/bento_search/README.md

 bento_search)

-You will need to add the 'celluloid' gem to your app to use this feature, BentoSearch doesn't automatically include the celluloid dependency right now (should it?).
+You will need to add the 'celluloid' gem to your app to use this feature, BentoSearch doesn't automatically include the celluloid dependency.
+Note that Celluloid uses multi-threading in such a way that you might need to turn config.cache_classes=true even in development.

 For more info, see BentoSearch::MultiSearcher.